 Many sidewalks are less than four feet wide, are obstructed in many places with utility poles, signs and mailbox posts, or have uneven surfaces.
 These limitations are particularly problematic for the handicapped and elderly, people with strollers, and visitors with luggage.
-Even without obstructions, sidewalks can overflow with pedestrians near ferries in Vineyard Haven and Oak Bluffs, and shopping areas in all of the down-Island towns, and by queues for buses.
-Pedestrians often spill out onto the roadway which frequently conflicts with automobiles.
+Even without obstructions, sidewalks can be overwhelmed with pedestrians.
+Particularly near ferries in Vineyard Haven and Oak Bluffs, but also in pedestrians often spill out onto the roadway and cause automobile delays.
+Compact downtowns, primarily linear rather than grids of intersecting streets, largely confine businesses, and foot traffic, to a single corridor.